Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Although it had been a shaky first month, the 2-1-1 Packers were still in the hunt, one and a half games behind the 4-0 Vikings.
 However, the revolving door at quarterback continued into the fifth week against the Kansas City Chiefs.
 Back in Milwaukee, Hunter (6 of 11, 64 yards, 71.8 QBR) started but was soon replaced by Del Gazio (6 of 12, 89 yards, 62.8 QBR) when Hunter suffered a rib injury.
 In the second quarter, Del Gazio tossed a 26-yard touchdown to fourth year wide receiver Jon Staggers, in his second season with Green Bay.
 Unfortunately, he also gave up two interceptions.
 The running game totaled 160 yards, with Brockington gaining 106 on 15 carries (7.1 per attempt).

 Marcol hit a second period 46-yard field goal but also suffered two blocked attempts.
 Another opportunity was wasted when the Packers failed to score from Kansas City’s 1 yard line.
 All in all, this was the one that got away as the Packers outgained the Chiefs, 315 to 149 yards, a rare offensive outburst, but had to settle for a 10-10 tie.
-At 2-1-2, Green Bay was now barely afloat in the race for the division title.
-Although the offense had struggled to score through five weeks (13 points per game), the defense had hung tough, allowing just 11 points per game.
-Also, while points were hard to come by, the Packers had given up only 8 turnovers while forcing 15 for a +7-turnover differential.
+At 2-1-2, Green Bay was still in second place but falling further behind undefeated Minnesota.
+The offense was struggling to score, with only 13 points per game.
+On the other hand, the defense was hanging tough, allowing a meager 11 points per contest.
+Also, the Packers had given up just eight turnovers while forcing 15 for a +7-turnover differential.

 However, any hope for a second title evaporated over the next three weeks.
 The team went into a tailspin, losing on the road to the Los Angeles Rams, 24-7, and Detroit, 34-0, before falling to Chicago, 31-17, in Lambeau Field.
 Against the Rams, Devine said it best the day after the loss when he told the Milwaukee Journal, “We got dominated in every aspect of the game.”
 Los Angeles embarrassed Green Bay, outgaining them 378 to 63 yards.
 Hunter, whose play during the first five weeks had actually improved over last year (27 of 49, 381 yards, 1 touchdown, 1 interception), started his fourth game.
 However, on this day, he was only 4 of 10 for 48 yards with 1 interception (15.8 QBR).